Mums & Bumps used to be called Bump & Glory. Nothing on the inside has changed, just new packaging.

-Omega 3 plays a crucial role in the development of your baby: From that positive test right through to breastfeeding, Omega 3 fatty acids are great while you’re expecting.
-Most importantly, they play a crucial role in the growth and development of your baby.
+Omega 3 is critical for your baby's development & your wellbeing: From trying to conceive right through to breastfeeding, Omega 3 fatty acids are critical.
 DHA (one type of Omega 3) is essential for the proper growth and development of babies’ eyes and brains.
 Our brains are 60% fat and around 20% should be made of Omega 3 fatty acids.

-Omega 3 content per dose: One small capsule has 560mg DHA and 40mg EPA.
+Omega 3 content per dose: One small capsule has 560mg DHA.
+More than a whole tin of sardines.

 Who it's for: Adults during preconception, pregnancy and breastfeeding.